 A hagdan (grand staircase) leads to the main floor or the piso principal.
 During those days, to ascend to the piso principal was a sign of acceptance by the household.

-On the main floor is the living room or the sala mayor which displays the best wood furnishings the family owns, as well as valuable heirloom pieces, paintings, and antique portraits hanging on the wall.
+On the main floor is the living room or the sala mayor, which displays the family’s best wood furnishings, as well as valuable heirloom pieces, paintings, and antique portraits hanging on the wall.
 One can also notice the large Venetian mirror which is a chic centerpiece decoration typical of the bygone era.
 The flooring features mid-sized narra planks of deep warm color.
 The sliding windows are made of capiz which allows natural light to enter.
-The baluster protected ventanillas below the pasemano are opened to let the breeze flow within the house.
+The baluster-protected ventanillas below the pasemano are opened to let the breeze flow within the house.

 The oratorio (prayer area) behind the staircase is also quite impressive.
 It features the locally made Batangas uno mesa altar.
 The statues of saints are displayed on top of this magnificent heirloom piece.
 Segunda’s novena and prayer pamphlets are encased in two antique frames.

-The dining area or comedor enjoys the pleasant views of the inner courtyard which features a quatrefoil-shaped fountain and an abundance of plants and trees that surround the ancestral compound.
+The dining area or comedor enjoys the pleasant views of the inner courtyard which features a quatrefoil-shaped fountain and an abundance of plants and trees surrounding the ancestral compound.

 The entrance gate signage of Casa de Segunda was designed by Lucila “Luchi” Reyes-Resurreccion during the 1996 renovation of the house and surrounding compound.
 A combination of Friz Quadrata and Arnold Bocklin font, the same Art Deco lettering was used in the book Philippine Ancestral Houses (1810-1930) by Fernando N. Zialcita, Martin I. Tinio Jr., Neal Oshima, published in 1980.

 That tall man was Manuel Metra Luz who came from one of the most prominent families of Lipa.
-The Luz Clan were a family of businessmen, poets and scholars.
+The Luz clan was a family of businessmen, poets, and scholars.
 Manuel married Segunda at the young age of 16 in 1879.
-They were blessed with nine equally bright and gifted children namely: Cristeta, Manuel Jr., , Flora, Justa Inez , Arsenio Nicasio, Valeriano, Maria Paz, Julio, and Fernando.
-These nine children had passed on these gifts and talents to their children and grandchildren, some of whom prospered and became successful in their chosen field.
-Among the descendants of the Luz-Katigbak couple are Sculptor Edgardo Luz Katigbak (one of the sculptors of the Cry of Balintawak, son of Justa Luz), Architect Alfredo Luz and National Artist Arturo Luz, (a pair of brothers, sons of Valerio Luz) Fashion designer Gerry Katigbak (grandson of Cristeta), Painter Tensie Dimayuga-Bello (granddaughter of Paz) , and Sports broadcaster Chino Trinidad (great-grandson of Flora Luz).
+They were blessed with nine equally bright and gifted children namely: Cristeta, Manuel Jr.,, Flora, Justa Inez, Arsenio Nicasio, Valeriano, Maria Paz, Julio, and Fernando.
+These nine children had passed on these gifts and talents to their children and grandchildren, some of whom prospered and became successful in their chosen fields.
+Among the descendants of the Luz-Katigbak couple are: Sculptor Edgardo Luz Katigbak (one of the sculptors of the Cry of Balintawak, son of Justa Luz), Architect Alfredo Luz and National Artist Arturo Luz, (a pair of brothers, sons of Valerio Luz) Fashion designer Gerry Katigbak (grandson of Cristeta), Painter Tensie Dimayuga-Bello (granddaughter of Paz), and Sports broadcaster Chino Trinidad (great-grandson of Flora Luz).